Carlton–Collingwood rivalry

-To date, Carlton and Collingwood have played each other 262 times in the VFL/AFL, with the ledger currently in Collingwood's favour (130 wins to Carlton's 128) and 4 draws.
+To date, Carlton and Collingwood have played each other 268 times in the VFL/AFL, with the ledger currently in Collingwood's favour (135 wins to Carlton's 129) and 4 draws.
 They have met six times in Grand Finals, with Carlton successful five times to Collingwood's one (in 1910 - see below).

-The most recent match was held before a sold-out MCG crowd (over 88,000 spectators due to reserve seat holders not attending) on 21 August 2022.
-Collingwood scored a goal in the last two minutes of the game to take a one-point lead and earned the 13th Annual Richard Pratt Cup in the process—11.9 (75) to Carlton 10.14 (74).
-The loss for the Blues meant that their season was over as for the first time all year, they dropped outside the top eight on the ladder.

 The Peter MacCallum Cup is the longest-running charity match in VFL/AFL history, with the first clash taking place in 1993.
 Occurring whenever the two sides meet for a Collingwood home game, the clash aims to raise awareness and funds for Melbourne's Peter MacCallum Cancer Centre.

 Carlton home matches are designated as the Richard Pratt Cup whilst Collingwood home matches are designated as the Peter Mac Cup.

 Early matches

 In 1864, the Carlton Football Club was established, and in 1877, they were one of the founding clubs of the Victorian Football Association.
 In 1892, the Collingwood Football Club was established and admitted to the Association.